josephg/egwalker-paper/reg-text.typ

 #heading(numbering: none, [Abstract])

 Collaborative text editing algorithms allow several users to concurrently modify a text file, and automatically merge concurrent edits into a consistent state.
-Existing collaboration algorithms are either slow to merge files that have diverged substantially due to offline editing (in the case of Operational Transformation/OT), or incur overheads due to giving a unique ID to every character (in the case of CRDTs).
+Existing algorithms fall in two categories: Operational Transformation (OT) algorithms are slow to merge files that have diverged substantially due to offline editing; CRDTs are slow to load and consume a lot of memory.
-We introduce #algname, a collaboration algorithm for text that achieves the best of both the OT and the CRDT worlds: it avoids the overheads of CRDTs while simultaneously offering fast merges.
+We introduce #algname, a collaboration algorithm for text that avoids these weaknesses.
-Our implementation of #algname outperforms existing CRDT and OT algorithms in most editing scenarios, while also using less memory, having smaller file sizes, and supporting peer-to-peer collaboration without a central server.
-*(TODO: quantify the performance improvement?)*
+Compared to existing CRDTs, it consumes an order of magnitude less memory in the steady state, and loading a document from disk is orders of magnitude faster.
+Compared to OT, merging long-running branches is orders of magnitude faster.
+In the worst case, the merging performance of #algname is comparable with existing CRDT algorithms.
+#algname can be used everywhere CRDTs are used, including peer-to-peer systems without a central server.
 By offering performance that is competitive with centralised algorithms, our result paves the way towards the widespread adoption of peer-to-peer collaboration software.

 = Introduction <introduction>

-Real-time collaborative editing has become an essential feature for many types of software, including document editors such as Google Docs, Microsoft Word, or Overleaf, and graphics software such as Figma.
+Real-time collaboration has become an essential feature for many types of software, including document editors such as Google Docs, Microsoft Word, or Overleaf, and graphics software such as Figma.
 In such software, each user's device locally maintains a copy of the shared file (e.g. in a tab of their web browser).
-A user's edits to the file are immediately applied to their own local copy, without waiting for a network round-trip, in order to ensure that the user interface is responsive regardless of network latency.
+A user's edits are immediately applied to their own local copy, without waiting for a network round-trip, so that the user interface is responsive regardless of network latency.
-Different users may therefore make edits concurrently, and the software must merge such concurrent edits in a way that preserves the users' intentions, and ensuring that all devices converge towards the same state.
+Different users may therefore make edits concurrently, and the software must merge such concurrent edits in a way that preserves the users' intentions, and ensure that all devices converge to the same state.

 For example, in @two-inserts, two users initially have the same document "Helo".
 User 1 inserts a second letter "l" at index 3, while concurrently user 2 inserts an exclamation mark at index 4.